 Other Things That You Can Do With the WordPress Gutenberg Editor:

 There are also some other inbuilt helpful features that you can easily do with Gutenberg Editor.

 One of the features that are helpful is the capability to insert a unique background color to any paragraph block in your blog post:

 You can also move each block up and down easily and quickly to change the positioning of the block i.e. without the old copy and paste method:

 And lastly, if you would like to save time while adding new blocks, you can use Gutenberg’s autosuggest feature.
-Instead of using the + Plus icon every time you want to insert a new block, you can just start typing and use this format /block-name.
-As you start writing, Gutenberg would automatically suggest blocks that match:
+Instead of using the + Plus icon for adding new block you can just start typing and use this format /block-name.
+As you start writing, Gutenberg would automatically auto suggest blocks that match: